Postpartum Body Changes: Here’s How to Get Your Pre-pregnancy Body Back Quickly

 How to manage them: In most cases, c-section scars are as small as 4-6 inches and the incisions are typically made just below the pubic hairline.
 While showering, just let the soapy water run over the wound, then pat it dry afterwards.
 After the wound has healed, you can look into getting anti-scarring gels like Mederma.
 It is important for you to start treating the scars early for better results1.

 Sagging breasts is almost inevitable during a pregnancy because your breasts will definitely grow during the pregnancy and may return to their original size afterwards, making them appear saggy.
 A good way to manage this is to ensure you wear the right supportive undergarments for your breast size throughout the different stages of your pregnancy and be sure to do chest exercises post-pregnancy 2 !

 3. Stretch marks

 These are something you should be proud of because it’s a sign that you have gone through one of the most profound experiences in a woman’s life!
-But of course, as women, we would want to at least lessen the appearance of stretch marks as muchas we can.
-One way to do that is to use Retin-A cream, but stay away from this if you’re pregnant or nursing.
-It should only be used for post-natal care 3 .
+But of course, as women, we would want to at least lessen the appearance of stretch marks as much as we can.

 4. Varicose veins